unr-ndad/empire/README.md

 2. how to computationally process non-modern, non-English languages for humanities research in a critically engaged way.

 This workshop will lay the foundations for:
-A. expanding the tools of distant reading and visualization to a broad range of historical sources in ways that attend to their cultural, geographic, and linguistic diversity; and
+a. expanding the tools of distant reading and visualization to a broad range of historical sources in ways that attend to their cultural, geographic, and linguistic diversity; and
-B. identifying and preventing visual perpetuation of pernicious narratives about historical subjects that have persisted from the past into the present.
+b. identifying and preventing visual perpetuation of pernicious narratives about historical subjects that have persisted from the past into the present.

 &nbsp;